cmdoret/Acastellanii_legionella_infection/README.md

 * conda >= 4.8
 * snakemake >= 5.5

-Each rule is encapsulated in a conda environment where its dependencies are automatically pulled from the internet.
+Each rule is encapsulated in a conda environment where its dependencies are managed automatically.
 Fastq files containing the Hi-C and RNA-seq reads are also downloaded automatically from SRA.
+Input files (genomes, annotations, ...) are automatically downloaded from the [corresponding Zenodo record](https://doi.org/10.5281/zenodo.5507417).

 ## Installation

-In order to rerun the whole processing pipeline, you need to:

-* download the input archive and extract it into `data/input`

-The processing pipeline is written using snakemake and relies on conda to manage dependencies.
-You need to have a working conda installation on your machine and install snakemake via pip or conda.
+You need to have a working conda installation on your machine and install snakemake (>=5.5) via pip or conda.

 ## Usage